Property Assessment Updates From Allegheny County & Washington County

 Each topic is discussed below.

-1. Washington County Undergoes County-Wide Reassessment
+Washington County Undergoes County-Wide Reassessment

 Washington County has hired Tyler Technologies to complete the reassessment for a cost of approximately $6.9 million.
-This is the same company that was used by Allegheny County.
+This is the same company that was used in the Allegheny County assessment.
 The new values are currently scheduled to be released by January 2016.

 Assessors began the process of visiting every property in the county this past week.
 Due to the length of time that has passed since the last reassessment, Washington County officials are already bracing property owners for what they believe will be “sticker shock” when receiving new values.
 The new values will reflect the current fair market value of the properties.

 Additionally, property owners will receive a “tentative assessment” value months before the final value is actually released.
-Upon receipt of this tentative value, property owners will be able to speak directly with a representiave of Tyler Technologies, at which point the assessors will be given authority to change the assessment value.
+Upon receipt of this tentative value, property owners will be able to speak directly with a representative of Tyler Technologies, at which point the assessors will be given authority to change the assessment value.
 If the property owner is not satisfied at this point, they will be able to file a formal appeal to the county tax appeal board.